OpenSocket/socketcluster-client-ruby/README.md

 #### Listening to channel

-- For listening to channel event :
+- For listening to a channel event

 ```ruby
     # Listen to a channel